McKmeme/BioinformaticsChallengeML/README.md

 Downloading MATLAB: follow the instructions outline in the pdf titled "MatLab-Installation-Instructions-WVU".
 Its rather quick, honestly.

 Input: This program will accept amino acid sequences in FASTA format text files.
-Meaning that a ">" must be denoted to indicated the name of the sequence, afterwhich the amino acid sequence as a single line is given.
+Meaning that a ">" must be used to indicated the name of the sequence (or whatever identifying information may come after it), afterwhich the amino acid sequence as a single line is given.

 Output: This program will output hydropathy plots of each protein.